Choosing to have one partner makes you that small minority. In today’s society, sleeping with only one partner for whole life is overrated and boring.

 Sexually transmitted diseases are a reality and can happen to anyone.

-Someone will now say it is possible to get a sexually transmitted disease from just one sexual partner, which is true.
+Someone will now say it is possible to get a STD from just one intimate partner, which is true.

 However, it is very logical that a person who constantly changes partners has much more chances of such a thing happening to him.
 It’s simple logic.